Evolution of nonlinear reduced-order solutions for PDEs with conserved quantities: Numerical examples

 which are the total mass and the total energy, respectively.
 To obtain the reduced-order equations~\eqref{eq:qdot_const}, we solve the constrained optimization problem~\eqref{eq:constJ} with $m=2$ and

 where $(A_0,L_0,V_0,\phi_0)$ are the initial values of the parameters of the ansatz~\eqref{eq:NLS_Ansatz}.
-The resulting reduced-order ODEs are not reported here because they are lengthy and uninformative.
+The resulting reduced-order ODEs read

 For comparison, we use direct numerical simulations (DNS) of the NLSE as the ground truth.
 As in Ref.~\cite{cousins16}, we solve NLSE using a Fourier pseuedospectral method in space and a fourth-order Runge–Kutta exponential time differencing scheme \cite{cox02}.
 Boundary conditions are assumed to be periodic for ease of implementation and should not affect the results so long as the domain is chosen to be large enough so that $u$ is small near the boundaries.
 We use the domain size $256\sqrt{2}\pi$ ($64$ wave periods) which we have found large enough to ensure $u$ is small near the boundary for the duration of the computation.
 For all runs we use $2^{10}$ Fourier modes and a time step of 0.025.
-Using more Fourier modes, smaller time steps, or larger domain size did not affect the results of our simulations.
+Using more Fourier modes, smaller time steps, or larger domain size did not significantly affect the results of our simulations.
+For example, doubling the number of Fourier modes and halving the time step caused a relative change of $|u|$ on the order of $10^{-7}$ in the $L^2$-norm.
 The DNS results are initialized with $u_0(x) = \hat u(x,\vc q(0))$, so that the DNS solution and the ansatz solution coincide at the initial time.

 In figure~\ref{fig:NLS_pcolor}, we plot the evolution of the DNS results $|u|$ and the ansatz $|\hat u|$ for two sets of initial parameters.
 One set of parameters leads to a focusing wave (growing amplitude) and the other leads to a defocusing wave (decaying amplitude).
 In both cases, the ansatz correctly predicts the qualitative focusing or defocusing behavior of the wave group.
 We have repeated these comparisons for a range of parameter values $\vc q_0$ and in every case, the ansatz correctly predicts the focusing or defocusing behavior of the wave group.